E-commerce business, one of the growing markets for the packaging industry, has seen a big sales boost since coronavirus hit

 Due to these spikes in usage, many e-commerce companies have cautioned about “limited delivery availability”, with services experiencing delays due to high shopper demand.

-Alongside this, 44% of retailers expect there could be production delays due to Covid-19, according to a survey conducted by media and research organisation Digital Commerce 360.
+Alongside this, 44% of retailers expect there could be production delays due to coronavirus, according to a survey conducted by media and research organisation Digital Commerce 360.